Bookmark: The next wave of automation: Will AI disrupt more high-skill jobs?

 This article offers a critical perspective on how AI is reshaping the job market and challenges leaders to focus on uniquely human skills like judgment and responsibility, providing valuable insights for anyone interested in the future of work and leadership.

-Bookmark: ‘The Black Swan’ author warns future selloffs could be 2-3 times worse than the DeepSeek shock as it reveals how fragile the economy is
+Bookmark: ‘The black swan’ author warns future selloffs could be 2-3 times worse than the deepseek shock as it reveals how fragile the economy is

 Nassim Taleb warns that future market selloffs could exceed past shocks, highlighting the economy's fragility amid rising AI competition and tech reliance.